RichyC/C/README.md

-I decided to learn C for fun.
+Various programs written in C

 My source for learning C: